TkQueiroz/ROGUEHINDU/README.md

 <H1> Reference </H1>

 This project was inspired by games like The Binding of Isaac, especially in terms of movement and wave-based survival style, and Brotato, particularly for its fast-paced combat and upgrade system.
-I used these as references, but I built my own mechanics and systems from scratch and I use claude to help me because we dont have a lot of time to ship for school
+I used these as references, but I built my own mechanics and systems from scratch and I use claude to help me because we dont have a lot of time.